 I watched him from inside the cabin as he counted down the seconds.
 He reminded of a Cape Canaveral operator sending off a rocket into the space.
 The clock struck eight.
 He blow the whistle.
 The train started to move.
 First slowly, then faster and faster.
-The glimmering city lights soon became a blurry painting on my glass window.
-I was leaving the modern manga loving Tokyo for the old traditional Japan.
+I looked out.
+The glimmering city lights became a blurry painting on my glass window.
+I was on my way, leaving the modern manga loving Tokyo for the old traditional Japan.
 Or so I thought.

-The ultra fast Shinkansen takes you from Tokyo to Kyoto in just over two hours.
+The ultra fast Shinkansen train takes you from Tokyo to Kyoto in just over two hours.
 Introduced in the 1960s, the high-speed railway connects the capital with almost every region in Japan.
 And you can be sure to arrive in time.
 The average delay the last decade is less than 30 seconds, including uncontrollable causes, such as natural disasters.
 Who said the Germans were the most punctual people in the world.